-For bidirectional communications, the space link comprises at least two physical channels, one for forward (groundtospace) and one for return (spacetoground) communications.
-4.7However, one constraint exists to achieve at least limited communications for emergency control of the spacecraft, with only a unidirectional link, i.e. with only the forward or return link operational.
-This again imposes severe requirements on the space link protocols and services.
+For bidirectional communications, the space link comprises at least two physical channels, one for forward (e.g. groundtospace) and one for return (e.g. spacetoground) communication links.
+However, it is assumed that emergency control of the spacecraft can be achieved with only a unidirectional link, e.g. with only the forward link operational.
+Emergency and degraded scenarios are further elaborated in clause 4.7.

+In a space-ground link the forward link corresponds to the uplink, i.e. the telecommand link.

+In a spacetospace link the forward link corrsponds to the portion of a proximity space link in which the caller transmits and the responder receives (typically a command link).

 Ground network

-The ground network comprises groundbased equipment and terrestrial links that implement the ground data handling system.
-The ground network is largely described by ECSS-E-ST-70.
+The ground network comprises groundbased equipment and terrestrial links that are used to support the mission operations.
+The ground segment is largely described by ECSS-E-ST-70.

 The ground network comprises the ground data processing equipment, usually connected by a combination of local and wide area networks.
 Communication between nodes is achieved using a variety of reliable terrestrial links with welldefined protocols.
-The emphasis of this Standard in the ground network is on the transfer and user layer services and protocols used to transfer spacecraft data between nodes in the ground network and nodes in the space network.
+The emphasis of this Standard in the ground network is on the services and protocols used to transfer spacecraft data between nodes in the ground network and nodes in the space network.

 This Standard is not concerned with ground based services and protocols used to transfer data between communication end points on the ground, or with services related to archiving and retrieval of spacecraft data.